terryaney/Documentation.Camelot/KatApp.Vue.md

 Property Type: `string`; Required
 The current culture as it is known in the Host Environment.
 This enables culture specific number and date formatting and is in the format of `languagecode2-country/regioncode2`.

-This value is passed into the RBL Framework calculations via the `iCurrentUICulture` input.
+This value is passed into the RBLe Framework calculations via the `iCurrentUICulture` input.

 The default value is `en-US`.

 ### IKatAppOptions.inputs

 Property Type: `ICalculationInputs`; Optional
-The Host Environment can pass in inputs that serve as the default values to inputs rendered in the Kaml View or simply as 'fixed' inputs (if no matching rendered inputs are present that would update them) that will be passed to every RBL Framework calculation.
+The Host Environment can pass in inputs that serve as the default values to inputs rendered in the Kaml View or simply as 'fixed' inputs (if no matching rendered inputs are present that would update them) that will be passed to every RBLe Framework calculation.
 This value becomes the initial value for [`IApplicationData.inputs`](#iapplicationdatainputs-icalculationinputs) when the KatApp is created.

 ### IKatAppOptions.manualResults

 Property Type: `IManualTabDef[]`; Optional
 The Host Environment can pass in 'manual results'.
 These are results that are usually generated one time on the server and cached as needed.
-Passing manual results to a KatApp removes the overhead needed to perform a RBL Framework calculation.
-Not only can the manual results be a RBL Framework calculation performed on the server, it can also be post processed and modified a bit before passing in to the KatApp or the manual results can be completely generated via server side code without using the RBL Framework.
+Passing manual results to a KatApp removes the overhead needed to perform a RBLe Framework calculation.
+Not only can the manual results be a RBLe Framework calculation performed on the server, it can also be post processed and modified a bit before passing in to the KatApp or the manual results can be completely generated via server side code without using the RBLe Framework.
 As long as the results match the `IManualTabDef` interface, it can be used.

 ```javascript
 "manualResults": [